Couple Has Lived in Georgia For Over A Year — They Still Don’t Know About The ‘Stone Stairs Of Death’

 The builder of the staircase and their exact date of origin are not widely cited.
 But they were likely originally constructed in the 18th century to connect the bluff and the working waterfront, as there is a whopping 40-foot drop between the two.

-The stone stairs, unofficially dubbed the “Stairs of Death,” are treacherous because they’re a few dozen steep, uneven steps that get slick in rain.
+The stone stairs, unofficially dubbed the “Stairs of Death,” are treacherous because there are a few dozen of them, they’re uneven, and they become slick in the rain.
 There are no reported deaths directly tied to the stairs.
-However, they prove to be hazardous during bustling times in the city, like during Savannah’s notoriously wild St. Patrick’s Day celebrations.
+However, they have proven to be hazardous during busy times in the city, like during Savannah’s notoriously wild St. Patrick’s Day celebrations.

 Initially, the colony’s mission “was to offer a new start for England’s working poor and to increase trade.
 Georgia was also chartered as a buffer zone for South Carolina, protecting it from the advance of the Spanish in Florida.”